Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Crossing North Bridge we arrived at Calton Hill, a hill where stand several neoclassical monuments such as the National Monument, the monument to Nelson and Dugald Stewart or the Observatory of the city, among others.

-Considered a World Heritage Site, from the architectural complex of Calton Hill there are spectacular panoramic views of the city and you can take lots of pictures.
-In addition, in this ghost tour of Edinburgh you will discover why this hill was considered cursed and how the witch trials were held here.
+Considered a World Heritage Site, from the architectural complex of Calton Hill there are spectacular panoramic views of the city and you can take advantage to take lots of pictures.
+In addition, in this ghost tour of Edinburgh you will discover why this hill was considered cursed and how witch trials were held here.

-One way or another, Calton Hill is a place connected with the supernatural.
+In one way or another, Calton Hill is a site connected with the supernatural.
 For some people it was a cursed hill but for others it was a sacred place where even Celtic pagan rituals are still celebrated such as the "Beltane Fire Festival" in Edinburgh, which marks the beginning of summer.

 Old Calton Burial Ground| ©Herbert Fran